Hypercubed/dynamo/README.md

   double_prim(a: number): number;

   // Here we are "assigning" them to a function named 'double'.
-  // Notice here we are defining each signiture
+  // Notice here we are defining each signiture, we cannot infer the type from an override method
   @signature('double', ['number'])
   @signature('double', ['string'])
   double_prim(a: any): any {